The Best Coolers of 2023: Staff Picks

 Hard-Sided Coolers

-In general, a hard-sided cooler is your best bet unless it’s not.
+In general, a hard-sided cooler is your best bet unless it's not.
+Some can be heavy to haul around.
 In other words, consider a hard cooler, with its superior insulation, over a soft-sided cooler unless you really need or want the portability and packability of a softie.

 Features